irenekarijadi/RF-LSTM-CEEMDAN/README.md

 ## Installation Requirement

 The proposed method is coded in Python 3.7.6 and the experiments were performed on Intel Core i3-8130U CPU, 2.20GHz, with a memory size of 4.00 GB.
-In order to run the model, a number of packages need to be installed.
+In order to run the experiments, a number of packages need to be installed.
 Here are the list of the package  version that we used to run all the experiments

 * EMD-signal 0.2.10
 * pandas 0.25.3